weisrc/project-wrover/README.md

   - Calculate the relative position of the rover from the starting point using the wheel hall effect sensors
   - WASD controls
 - View the camera feed
+  - Request and display the camera frames
-  - Change the camera resolution
+  - Change the camera resolution (TODO)
-  - Change the camera FPS
+  - Change the camera FPS (TODO)
 - Visualize the distances from the ultrasonic sensors
   - Draw the sample points
 - Initial WiFi Setup
   - Send the WiFi credentials to the ESP32 via Serial
-- Communciate with the rover via WebSocket and Serial
+- Communciate with the rover via WebSocket or Serial

 This will be hosted on a seperate server (Raspberry Pi) as the ESP32 will not be connected to the network at first.